Range Rover Velar Review 2024

 We particularly like the chunky steering wheel, but the glossy touch-sensitive pads on either side aren't quite as robust or precise as similar items in the Mercedes GLE Coupe, and this inconsistency does set the tone.

-It helps that the design of the Velar's interior is so crisp and clean, and most of the materials feel great pleasingly tactile, as long as you don't reach too far down.
-If your hand wanders nearer the deep door pockets or central transmission tunnel, it's greeted by some harder, scratchier plastic that feels rather out of place in such an expensive car.
+It helps that the design of the Velar's interior is so crisp and clean, and most of the materials feel pleasingly tactile, as long as you don't reach too far down.
+If your hand wanders nearer the deep door pockets or central transmission tunnel, it's greeted by some harder, scratchier plastic that feel rather out of place in such an expensive car.

 Many rivals offer flawless cabins at a similar price, with no rough edges to smooth over.
 While they might not look as stylish, the Audi Q8 and BMW X6 are finished to a higher standard, giving a greater feeling of solidity.